Nohyeong/EST_inorg_ML/README.md

 ```

 ## Installing the required libraries
-To run the codes, Bayesian-optimization and SHAP should be installed.
+To run the codes, SHAP should be installed.
 You can install those libraries by running

 ```
-!pip install bayesian-optimization
 !pip install shap
 ```